segmentio/segment-docs/src/profiles/quickstart.md

 > success ""
 > If you're using Engage, view additional steps to complete your space set up in the [Engage Foundations Onboarding Guide](/docs/engage/quickstart).

+## Profiles FAQ

+##### I'm trying to add a source to my Profiles space but I don't see it.
+Why?

+Check if the source is enabled.
+If the source is enabled, check if you have set up a connection policy which enforces that only sources with specific labels can be added to this space.
+Read more about connection policy here: https://segment.com/docs/profiles/identity-resolution/space-setup/#step-three-set-up-a-connection-policy